Key points

 Related information

-Climate change: how do we know – NASA
+Climate change: How do we know – NASA

-Warming of the climate system is unequivocal: highlights of the IPCC Fourth Assessment Report – United Nations
+Warming of the climate system is unequivocal: Highlights of the IPCC Fourth Assessment Report – United Nations

 National climate assessment: 21st century temperature scenarios - Scientific Visualization Studio